Bvanderwolf/get_next_line/README.md

 3. The returned line includes the terminating \n character, except if the end of file was reached and does not end with a \n character.
+---
+The option "-D BUFFER_SIZE=n" is added to the compilation command to add the BUFFER_SIZE maco with a variable n size.